 Arona Maskil has a Bachelors (B.A.) degree in Communications and Public Relations from State University of New York and a Master’s (M.A.) with honors from the College of Management, Academic Studies, the Department of Behavioral Sciences with a concentration in Family Studies.

-Ms. Maskil is considered a leading expert on Israeli, U.S and global business culture and as such conducts workshops for international organizations for better understanding of the skill-sets needed to conduct successful global business interactions.
-Ms. Maskil has worked with organizations such as Intel (U.S.A.), Graebel, Harvard Business School, Department of State, Kimberly-Clark, Magen, Medcon, Abbvie, Alcon Labs, Qualcom, Mellanox among others.
+Ms. Maskil is considered a leading expert on Israeli, U.S and global business culture and as such conducts workshops around the world for international organizations on acquiring the necessary skill-sets needed to conduct successful global business interactions.
+Ms. Maskil has worked with organizations such as Intel (U.S.A.), Graebel, Harvard Business School, U.S. Navy, U.S. Department of State, Kimberly-Clark, Magen, Medcon, Abbvie, Alcon Labs, Qualcom, Mellanox, among others.

 From 1995-2015, Ms. Maskil served as the Director of EducationUSA – Israel (Fulbright Commission), a part of the U.S. Embassy in Israel, the only official body in Israel supported by the US Department of State and authorized by the U.S. government to advise and prepare students for higher education in the United States.
 In her comprehensive experience, Ms. Maskil has advocated extensively for American-Israeli academic collaboration and has frequently presented at national and international conferences on higher education and cultural awareness topics.

-Working with EducationUSA, Arona spearheaded and developed an inter-cultural training program that has served over the years thousands of students (and their families), post-doctoral scholars and others in successfully relocating to the U.S. as well as facilitated cultural training sessions at the Weizmann Institute, the Technion, Ben-Gurion University and within other academic settings.
+Working with EducationUSA, Arona played a central role in spearheading and developing an inter-cultural training program that has served over the years thousands of students (and their families), post-doctoral scholars and others in successfully relocating to the U.S. as well as facilitated cultural training sessions at the Weizmann Institute, the Technion, Ben-Gurion University and within other academic settings.

 She is a graduate of the Adlerian School of Professional Coaching with an advanced course in Relationship Coaching, has completed an MBSR (Mindfulness Bases Stress Reduction) course at the Interdisciplinary Center, Herzliya and is a certified group coach facilitator.
 Ms. Maskil integrates all her diversified coaching skills in her work as an intercultural trainer.
 She is a member of the International Coaching Federation (ICF) and the Israeli Coaching Association.